 Health and Safety and Environmental Law

-Joanne has acted on behalf of a company accused of multiple breaches of health and safety regulations.
-She has recently represented a company in proceedings arising from environmental harm contrary to the Environmental Protection Act 1990.
-Joanne can provide advice and representation to companies and individuals following alleged breaches of both environmental law and health and safety regulations.
+Joanne has acted on behalf of companies and directors accused of multiple breaches of health and safety regulations.
+She has recently represented a company in proceedings arising from environmental harm.
+Joanne can provide advice and representation to companies and individuals facing alleged breaches of environmental law and health and safety regulations.

 Appointments and Memberships

-Joanne was the Chair of the Young Barristers’ Committee (2021) of the Bar Council of England and Wales.
-In this role, Joanne represented the interests of all barristers in their first seven years in practice in England and Wales.
-This involved liaising with stakeholders as well as Members of Parliament, Government agencies, and the judiciary on matters including legislative reform, coronavirus recovery and remuneration.
+In 2021, Joanne was the Chair of the Young Barristers’ Committee of the Bar Council of England and Wales (YBC).
+In this role, Joanne represented the interests of all barristers in their first seven years in practice.
+Joanne worked on a number of key issues for the Bar, including legislative reform, coronavirus recovery and remuneration.